in black and white

 Meaning

-• in absolute terms; without shades of grey
+• Seeing things in absolute extremes, without recognizing shades of meaning.

 Example Sentences